ricardobeat/ricardobeat.github.com/_posts/2011-04-28-localization-on-nodejs-express-jquery-templates.md

 <div class="date"><time datetime="{{ page.date | date_to_xmlschema }}" pubdate>{{ page.date | date_to_string }}</time></div>

 I just published `jqtpl-express-i18n`, a module for translations using jquery templates and express.
-It's quite simple but took me a little time to figure it out.
+It takes a string from the .html template and looks for a suitable translation according to the received `Accept-Language` header.

-My first idea was to add a getter called .i18n to `String.prototype`.
-That's possible using __defineGetter__:
+My first idea was to add a getter called .i18n to `String.prototype` using __defineGetter__:

 {% highlight coffeescript %}
 String.prototype.__defineGetter__ 'i18n', () ->
     return strings['pt']?[this] || this
 {% endhighlight %}

-It would just check for the existence of a translation and return it.
-It worked like a charm, using this in the templates:
+And this in the templates:

 {% highlight html %}
 <p>${"Look ma I'm being translated".i18n}</p>